vstinner/vstinner.github.io/content/contrib_july_2023.rst

 :authors: Victor Stinner

 In 2023, between May 4 and July 8, I made 144 commits in the Python main branch.
-Here I describe a few of the most important contributions that I made to Python 3.12 and Python 3.13 in these months.
+In this article, I describe the most important Python contributions that I made to Python 3.12 and Python 3.13 in these months.

 .. image:: {static}/images/foxes_in_love_cuddle.jpg
    :alt: Foxes in Love: Cuddle